 5. Relax at Boboli Gardens

-This classic Italian garden sprawls on for acres and offers a variety of sections from lemon trees and ponds to sculptures and fountains.
-You can purchase your tickets at the entrance or online if wanted.
+This classic Italian garden sprawls over acres and offers a variety of sections from lemon trees and ponds to sculptures and fountains.
+You can purchase your tickets at the entrance or online.

 6. Cool Down With a Gelato